 Q.4.
 What do you mean by Rabi crops and Kharif crops?
 When are they sown and harvested?
 Give examples also.

-Kharif crops are sown in rainy season (from July to September) and harvested in autumn season.
-Examples of Kharif crops are jowar and bajra, sugarcane, cotton, red chillies etc.
+- Kharif crops are sown in rainy season (from July to September) and harvested in the autumn season.

 Q.5.
 What is the difference between multiple cropping and modern farming method?

 - To grow more than one crop on a piece of land during the year is known as multiple cropping.
 For example, sugarcane is sown along with wheat in the winter season as sugarcane is harvested once every year.

 - Modern farming methods are the use of improved methods and techniques to be used in agriculture to increase yield per hectare.
 The use of HYV seeds, insecticides, pesticides, electric tubewell etc. are modern farming methods.